leangjia/blender_docs/manual/editors/preferences/interface.rst

    Tooltips
       When enabled, a tooltip will appear when your mouse pointer is over a control.
-      This tip explains the function of what is under the pointer, gives the associated hotkey (if any).
+      This tip explains the function of what is under the pointer, shows the associated hotkey (if any).
    Python Tooltips
       Displays a property's Python information below the tooltip.